veendysuseno/veendysuseno/README.md

 # 👋 Hi, I'm Veendy Suseno!

 🚀 Passionate about technology, coding, and continuous learning.
-💻 Interested in software development, web technologies, **computer networking**, and problem solving.
+💻 Interested in software development, web technologies, **computer networking**, and problem-solving.
 🌱 Always exploring new tools, frameworks, and network technologies.

 ---

 ## 🧑‍💻 About Me
 - 🔭 Currently learning and building cool projects
 - 🌐 Strong interest in **Computer Networking & Network Security**
 - 🎯 Goal: Become a skilled developer and network engineer
 - 🤝 Open to collaboration and new opportunities
 - 📍 Based in South Jakarta, Indonesia

 ---